pohanson/tp/docs/DeveloperGuide.md

 2. Sales representative specifies the target tag(s) and/or status.
 3. CMS prompts for the email content.
 4. Sales representative enters the email template and submits.
-5. CMS saves the personalised email template.
+5. CMS saves the personalised email template.<br/>
    Use case ends.

 **Extensions:**

 *a.
-At any time during template input, Sales representative chooses to cancel his input.
+At any time during template input, Sales representative chooses to cancel his input.<br/>
    *a1.
-CMS requests confirmation of the cancellation.
+CMS requests confirmation of the cancellation.<br/>
    *a2.
-Sales representative confirms the cancellation.
+Sales representative confirms the cancellation.<br/>
    Use case ends.

 #### Use case: UC07 - Edit customer

 **System:** Customer Management System (CMS)

 **Actor:** Sales Representative

 **Guarantees:**